2025 FCAA Global Philanthropy Summit

 FCAA Event Banner with blue duotone of US Capitol with a red AIDS ribbon and the event title, date, and location.

-CHLP Executive Director S. Mandisa Moore-O'Neal is attending and participating in several panels at the 2025 Funders Concerned About AIDS Global Philanthropy Summit.
+CHLP Executive Director S. Mandisa Moore-O'Neal is participating in two panels at the 2025 Funders Concerned About AIDS Global Philanthropy Summit.
 Funding in Turbulent Times: The Intersection of HIV, Health, and Human Rights will be held from January 27 - 28 in Washington, DC, bringing together 200 HIV, health, and human rights donors and activists to mobilize resources and galvanize collective action.

 Criminalized Sex, Criminalized Bodies: Addressing HIV Criminalization in the U.S. Landscape